 Understanding Avoiding Trademark Rejection In Shutterstock Keywords

 This guide covers everything stock contributors need to know about avoiding trademark rejection in shutterstock keywords, with specific examples and platform rules.
+It is written for working contributors, not beginners who have never uploaded a file.

 Key Shutterstock requirements:

-- Title: under 200 characters
+- Title: under 200 characters, descriptive and buyer-intent focused.

-- Keywords: max 50, ordered by relevance
+- Keywords: max 50, ordered by relevance, with the first 10 carrying the bulk of ranking weight.

-- Anti-spam: no repetitive or irrelevant tags
+- Anti-spam: no repetitive or irrelevant tags, or your file faces rejection.

-- Editorial: include event, location, date
+- Editorial: include event, location, date when applicable.

 The Data-Driven Approach